beasrodrigues24/SO-Project/README.md

-# SO Project: Aurras - Processamento de ficheiros de áudio
+# SO Project: Aurras - Audio files processing

-Done in the context of Operative System in University of Minho
+Done in the context of Operative Systems in University of Minho

 By: